leroythelegend/rough_idea_project_cars/README.md

 ## <a name="T-Introduction"></a>Introduction

-A set of classes that can be used to roll your own UDP capture telemetry application.
+A set of classes that can be used to roll your own Project Cars UDP Telemetry application.

 This is project is broken up into three parts:
 * Demo binarys ( [Install Binarys](#T-Installation) )
-* Post lap processing and live telemetry
+* Create your own Post lap processing and live telemetry
 * Create your own native application.

 ## <a name="T-Build"></a>Build Library